Adult Education

 At Temple Sinai, learning is a lifelong journey.
 Our adult education programs open doors to Jewish wisdom, tradition, and community connection.
 Whether you’re deepening your knowledge, discovering something new, or simply seeking thoughtful conversation, you’ll find a welcoming space to explore, grow, and be inspired.

-Check out these fall 2025 learning opportunities
+Check out these upcoming learning opportunities

 at Temple Sinai